-DOMVS estate agency in Broadwindsor has been selling and letting homes since 2005 via its nearby offices.
-DOMVS has a good selection of property to buy in Broadwindsor, as well as property to rent in Broadwindsor and provides a choice of three easy ways to get a free valuation for either selling or letting your property.
+DOMVS estate agency in Broadwindsor has a good selection of property to buy in Broadwindsor, as well as property to rent in Broadwindsor and provides a choice of three easy ways to get a free valuation for either selling or letting your property.

-Properties in Broadwindsor had an overall average price of £501,214 over the last year.
+House prices in Broadwindsor have an overall average of £340,183 over the last year.

-The majority of sales in Broadwindsor during the last year were detached properties, selling for an average price of £520,250.
-Semi-detached properties sold for an average of £475,833.
+The majority of properties sold in Broadwindsor during the last year were semi-detached properties, selling for an average price of £193,367.
+Detached properties sold for an average of £512,500, with terraced properties fetching £436,000.

-Overall, sold prices in Broadwindsor over the last year were 6% down on the previous year and 28% up on the 2020 peak of £391,279.
+Overall, the historical sold prices in Broadwindsor over the last year were 11% down on the previous year and 36% down on the 2022 peak of £533,611.

 Many of the names of people still living in the village and surrounding farms are recorded in documents dating from the 13th and 14th centuries, when many of the inhabitants were freemen.
 These names include Hallett, Paul and Studley.